 Once the site is built, your job is far from over!
 The type of follow up depends largely on what type of site you’re running.
 With a blog, for example, nearly all of the time and effort are put in after the site launches.
 Content continually needs to be added.

 If you built a portfolio, it’s important to keep it updated and relevant.
-Last year Google added a relevancy factor to its search rankings.
-The idea is that people want to find fresh, relevant content.
+Last year Google added a relevancy factor to its search rankings to improve the quality of results.

 Cameron Kellogg also has some good advice about follow through from a business standpoint.

-There are a million opportunities out there for a successful website, whether it’s a business or a blog.
-Yours may be the next big thing.
+There are many opportunities out there for a successful website, whether it’s a business or a blog.
+Yours may be the next big thing!